codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 3. Design Messages Layout

 Let's create an XML layout which allows us to post messages by typing into a text field.
-Open your layout file `activity_chat.xml`, add an `EditText` and a `Button` to compose and send text messages.
+Open your layout file `activity_chat.xml`, add an `EditText` and a `ImageButton` to compose and send text messages.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>